cmweiss3/chagai_m_weiss/content/authors/admin/_index.md

 ##  **IGR 3: November 13, 2020**
 * **David Broockman and Joshua Kalla**, “Which narratives durably reduce prejudice?
 Evidence from field and survey experiments”, *Chair: Linda Tropp*
-* **Hanna Szekeres**, “The Gypsy Labyrinth: The (un)favorable effects of a perspective taking intervention on prejudice towards a highly marginalized outgroup”, *Chair: Claire Adida*
+* **Hanna Szekeres**, “The Gypsy Labyrinth: The (un)favorable effects of a perspective taking intervention on prejudice towards a highly marginalized outgroup”, *Chair: TBD*

 ##  **IGR 4: December 4, 2020**